Bernard Lagat: 2010 to present

 On July 9, Lagat won the 5000 meters at the 2016 United States Olympic Trials, qualifying him for his fifth Olympic Games in Rio de Janeiro.
 He entered the last lap in sixth place more than two and a half seconds behind race leader Galen Rupp.
 At age 41, his final lap was 52.82, the fastest of the field and more than a second faster than any in the 1500 meter final.
 Joining Lagat on the team were Somali born Hassan Mead and Kenyan born Paul Chelimo, making for an entirely foreign born delegation.
 Lagat also became the oldest runner at the Summer Olympics to represent the United States.
 On August 20, 2016, Lagat initially claimed the 6th-place finish in the 5000 meters at the Olympics.
 He was moved to bronze after three runners were disqualified, but was moved back to 5th after 2 of the 3 were reinstated.
 He outsprinted Andrew Butchart of Great Britain, who is 17 years his junior, by more than a second.

 Lagat ran his final race as a professional on September 3, 2016, at the ISTAF meet in Berlin where he came in second place in the 3,000 meters.

 In May 2017 Lagat served as a pacer for Nike's Breaking2 attempt at achieving a sub-2-hour marathon time.
 Lagat also agreed to run as a pacer at a similar event, the Ineos 1:59 Challenge, in October 2019.

 On September 10, 2017, Lagat finished eighth in the 2017 Great North Run half marathon in 1:03:02.

 Lagat participated on his first marathon in New York City Marathon on 4 Nov, 2018 finishing 18th with a time of 2:17:20.
 He had a lead to the second-placed finisher in his age group of 11:15 minutes.

 On 29 February 2020, Lagat placed 18th with a time of 2:14:23 in the Atlanta Olympic Trials Marathon.
 In preparation he had a 30 km training run with the world record holder Eliud Kipchoge in Kenya.

+Personal life

 Lagat lives in Tucson, Arizona and Tübingen, Germany with his wife Gladys Tom (a Canadian of Chinese descent), whom he met while they both attended Washington State University, and their son Miika Kimutai (born in 2006) and daughter Gianna (born 2008).
+In 2023, Lagat was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.
+Lagat is Catholic.

+Lagat is the current head cross country coach and an assistant track and field coach at the University of Arizona.
+During the track and field season, he coaches distance.